sabareesh222/blinkit-client/README.md

    - Add your favorite meals to the **Kart**.
 4. **Shopping Kart and Checkout:**
    - Click on the **Shopping Cart** at the top to view items added.
    - Proceed to **Checkout**, and pay using the Stripe test cards provided.
+Use any test cards listed here for payment(https://docs.stripe.com/testing)
    - After payment, a transaction ID will be generated.
 5. **Orders Page:**
    - Visit the **Orders Page** to view all your orders and their statuses.